We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We also cover other benefits of using coconut oil on the skin, and some alternative options for vaginal dryness.

 Coconut oil is popular home remedy for a number of health conditions.
 Many people also use it to moisturize their hair and skin.
 The oil is also gaining popularity as a natural lubricant for vaginal dryness.

 However, evidence for the effectiveness of coconut oil as a vaginal lubricant is so far largely anecdotal.

 Some studies suggest that coconut oil is safe to use on the skin and can help relieve dryness.
-For example, a 2013 study investigated the topical use of coconut oil for treating mild to moderate atopic dermatitis in children.
+For example, a

 The team concluded that coconut oil was more effective than mineral oil at treating symptoms of atopic dermatitis, such as skin dryness.
 None of the children in the study experienced adverse reactions to the coconut oil.

 - coated the skin to reduce water loss